If you have not read the articles yet here are the links:

 The most important sense to a Berks County home seller is the sense of VALUE!
 “What is my home worth?”
 This is often the most requested piece of information most Berks County home sellers want.

-Yes, they want to hear what I can do to sell their home, where I advertise and how long I have been selling Berks County real estate.
+Yes, they want to hear what I can do to sell their home, where I advertise and how long I have been selling Berks County homes.
 But they all pale in comparison to the main question…HOW MUCH?

 It is not always easy to answer this question without considering many different factors about the home.
 The home seller’s circumstances can play a role here but it normally equates to a timing factor more so than a value consideration.Only a qualified realtor in Berks County is qualified to value your home or farm for sale in Berks County.